-• The MDP includes an infrastructure plan providing for stormwater capture as per code and incorporates blue / green strategies, including for example: green roofs, blue roofs, detention tanks, green infrastructure, and permeable

-- surfaces within or under the development site inclusive of roads and sidewalks.
-At a minimum, all streetscapes must include green infrastructure. - The development shall not result in a net increase in infrastructure costs to the Village. - The MDP utilizes onsite renewable sources to meet its energy requirements - The MDP places new infrastructure below grade as feasible and necessary for resiliency plans.
+- The MDP includes an infrastructure plan providing for stormwater capture as per code and incorporates blue / green strategies, including for example: green roofs, blue roofs, detention tanks, green infrastructure, and permeable surfaces within or under the development site inclusive of roads and sidewalks.
+All streetscapes must include green infrastructure. - The development shall not result in a net increase in infrastructure costs to the Village. - The MDP utilizes onsite renewable sources to meet its energy requirements - The MDP places new infrastructure below grade as feasible and necessary for resiliency plans.

-G. Open Space
+7. Open Space